-For the three-year course A2 Latin is normally essential.
-A2 Greek is desirable, but we are aware that many schools do not offer it, and over half the students in the Classics Faculty start learning Greek when they are here (the ‘Intensive Greek’ course).
-For the four-year course it will help to have Latin GCSE, but it’s not essential.
-Students who intend to apply for the four-year course, and any students with an unconventional academic history (for example A2 Greek instead of Latin) might find it useful, in any case, to contact the Director of Studies (via the Newnham Admissions Office) for advice before applying.
+For the three-year course A-level Latin is normally essential.
+Over half the students in the Classics Faculty start learning Greek as undergraduates (the ‘Intensive Greek’ course), but we do welcome candidates with A-level Greek.
+For the four-year course it will help to have Latin or a modern language GCSE, but it’s not essential.
+Students who intend to apply for the four-year course, and any students with an unconventional academic history (for example A-level Greek instead of Latin) might find it useful, in any case, to contact the Director of Studies (via the Admissions Office) for advice before applying.

 Can I take a gap year?

 Of course.
 We neither encourage nor discourage students from doing this – everyone’s circumstances are different.
-If you do take a gap year, we’ll help you map out some work to do over the year (it’s amazing how quickly some people forget their languages!).
+If you do take a gap year, be sure to keep up with your languages – it’s amazing how quickly some people forget them!

 How should I prepare for interview at Newnham?

 We’re looking for highly intelligent applicants with a passion for learning about other cultures.
 There’s no specific preparation for interviews and we don’t expect you to have any knowledge of the interests of the Classics Fellows at Newnham.
 We want to see your enthusiasm and aptitude for Classics more broadly – just be yourself.